TheEliteOneShot/ProminentEdge_Project/README.md

-# ProminentEdge_Project - Easy Computer Aided Response (CAD) Viewing Tool
+# Easy Computer Aided Response (CAD) Viewing Tool

 The completed project that satisfied all of the project requirements in a quality way.
 The CAD files are uploaded into an SQLite database.
 It is possible to upload more than one CAD file at a single time.
+Location markers are added to a Google Map based on their longitude and latitude.
+When a marker is clicked, information is queried from the SQLITE database and display.
+In addition, the meteos API is queries based on longitude, latitude, and the date to provide weather context to the event.

 # Installation for Windows (Tested on Windows 11)